vtexdocs/dev-portal-content/README.md

 The frontmatter is the table with metadata about the article you're adding.
 It contains the following fields:

-- **title:** article's title, which should match the slug.
+- **title:** article's title.
+E.g. "Setting up triggers in Master Data v2"
-- **slug:** slug to the article's link, which should match the title.
+- **slug:** slug of the article's link on Developer Portal, which should match the file name.
+E.g. "setting-up-triggers-in-master-data-v2".
+For release notes, add the inverted date before the slug and the file name, as in `yyyy-mm-dd-title`, e.g. "2024-03-07-faststore-content-in-the-developer-portal".
 - **excerpt:** brief description of release notes and guides, like a synopsis or TLDR.
   - *Release notes:* it is rendered as a synopsis of the release notes, readable when the user clicks on the ▶️ collapsible button next to the release's title, in our [changelog UI](https://developers.vtex.com/updates/release-notes).
-This field is mandatory for release notes!
+This field is mandatory for release notes.
 Character limit: 400.
   - *Guides*: it is rendered as the greyed-out sentence at the bottom of the title, with a brief TLDR for that article.
 Character limit: 120.
+- **type**: type of release notes, which can be one of the following: `added`, `deprecated`, `info`, `fixed`, `removed`, or `improved`.
 - **hidden:** boolean that makes the article not discoverable by search engines and our internal search if `true`.
 Know more in [How can I hide articles from search engines](#how-can-i-hide-articles-from-search-engines).
 - **createdAt:** creation date (UTC) and time in this format `{YYYY}-{MM}-{DD}T{HH}:{MM}:{SS}.{mmm}Z`.
 - **updatedAt:** update date (UTC) in this format `{YYYY}-{MM}-{DD}T{HH}:{MM}:{SS}.{mmm}Z`.